d4n3sh/thedaneshproject/content/posts/2009-12-19-wordpress-2-9-is-out.md

 Just finished updating to WordPress 2.6 today.
 Here's a few features which caught my extension.

-  * There's a new recycle bin feature now called &#8220;trash&#8221;.
+  * There's a new recycle bin feature now called "trash".
 You get to undelete posts, you get the idea.
   * There's a new built in image editor.
 You can crop,flip,scale any image you upload.
   * Batch plugin updates.
 Finally, you get to update all your outdated plugins in one go.
   * [Oembed][1], embed videos directly into posts now without the need for extra plugins.
 Just paste your video's url and wordpress will automatically embed it into your post.